jhorzek/lessLM/README.md

 file and add lessSEM to the “LinkingTo” field (see the DESCRIPTION file of this package if you are unsure what we are referring to).
 If you already have a package, just add lessSEM to the “LinkingTo” field.

+Alternatively, you can copy the optimizers from [here](https://github.com/jhorzek/lessOptimizers) into the source folder of your package.

 ## Step 3: Implementing your package